In this post, we'll take a look at three types of gamification that have been used to increase participation and engagement in digital appeals.

 Similar to challenges, leaderboards encourage both giving towards, and sharing of, the progress made so far by like minded donors.
 Take a look at this example from Emmanuel College, Cambridge where they used the areas supported by the giving day to spur on a bit of a competitive spirit.

-Another way to incentivise people to share a fundraising campaign is to offer prizes.
-The prospect of a reward is an excellent motivator.
-Rewards keep people going and can motivate them to get the greatest reach for your campaign.
+Another way to incentivise donors and ambassadors alike is to tie the act of sharing to a potential prize.
+The prospect of a reward is an excellent motivator and rewards keep people going, encouraging them to get the greatest reach for your campaign.

-Messiah College recently ran a Giving Day, and recruited their most active social media alumni as ‘ambassadors’.
-Those who generated the most clicks to the campaign donation page won prizes such as Amazon vouchers and T-shirts.
+Messiah College recently ran a Giving Day, and recruited their most active social media alumni as ambassadors.
+Those who generated the most clicks to the campaign won prizes such as Amazon vouchers and T-shirts.

-Hopefully these examples show how gamification could supercharge your own giving campaign.
-If you’d like to talk it through, please get in touch!
+Hopefully these examples are a useful way of demonstrating just how gamification can supercharge your own giving campaign.
+If you’d like to talk it through ideas you are considering for your next digital appeal, please get in touch!